mahshid-alinejad/Project-1/README.md

 <img align="center" width="900" height="300" src='images/Distribution of Genres.png'>

 - We found out top trending videos from Aug 2020 to Apr 2024,as well as which day of the week and what time of the day are peak times.
-So if someone needs our consultant on best days to post and which hour is the best hour to post, our analysis shows that Saturday are the best days to go viral and 9A is usually peak hour for posting videos.
+So if someone needs our consultant on best days to post and which hour is the best hour to post, our analysis shows that Saturday are the best days to go viral and the Youtube video postings are usually go viral after 9hrs of publishing and it takes an average of 5 days for videos to trend.
+There is also a strong positive correlation between likes and view count.